szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 3.3.0 =
+New full post mode for showing off the full post.
+Option to remove the link from the title.

 = 3.2.2 =
 Plugin was having conflicts with other admin screens when saving terms, resulting in a 403 error.